-A complainant has the right to make a complaint, withdraw a complaint at any time, or not report a complaint.
+A. A complainant has the right to make a complaint, withdraw a complaint at any time, or not report a complaint.
 A complainant also has the right to file a criminal complaint or to pursue his or her rights under Title VII of the Civil Rights of 1964, before, during, or after (i) reporting a Title IX complaint, or (ii) activating GSK’s internal Title IX investigation or appeal process.

-Individuals that choose to make a complaint of sexual misconduct, including but not limited to sex discrimination, sexual harassment, and/or sexual violence, sexual assault, domestic violence, dating violence, and stalking are afforded the right to:
+B. Individuals that choose to make a complaint of sexual misconduct, including but not limited to sex discrimination, sexual harassment, and/or sexual violence, sexual assault, domestic violence, dating violence, and stalking are afforded the right to:

-- Have emergency access to Title IX Coordinators who will provide information regarding options to proceed, the importance of preserving evidence, and detailing the criminal justice process and the standards of proof that apply;
+- Have emergency access to the Title IX Coordinators who will provide information regarding options to proceed, the importance of preserving evidence, and detailing the criminal justice process and the standards of proof that apply;

 - Disclose confidentially the incident to institution representatives who may assist in obtaining services;